stephenslab/gtexresults/README.md

 [MIT license](https://opensource.org/licenses/mit-license.html).
 See
 the [LICENSE](LICENSE) file for the full text of the license.

+## What's included

+*Give brief overview of the files in this repository.*

 ## Instructions (simpler)

 To reproduce the results of Urbut, Wang & Stephens (2017), please follow these steps.

-The complete analyses require installation of several programs and libraries.
+The complete analyses require installation of several programs and libraries, and requires downloading several large data sets.
 To facilitate reproducing our results, we have developed a [Docker container](https://hub.docker.com/r/gaow/mash-paper) that includes all software components necessary to run the analyses.
 Docker can run on most popular operating systems (Mac, Windows and Linux) so